 Part I: Three Surrealist Operas:

-1. Kali: 14 minutes: 2+/2+/2+/2+ 1/0/0/0 2 harp & violin solo: open strings.
-Begins before the birth of all things and ends after all things have been destroyed, in the middle sections inanimate objects: table, chair, sofa... interact and are led away by an actress playing open strings on a violin.
-Performed (audio only) by Carol Millard: C; Danute Mileika: MS and the composer: Bb with a taped simulation.
-Best performed as a ballet (see IV/IV/4).
+1. Kali: 14 minutes: 2+/2+/2+/2+ 1/0/0/0 2 harp violin solo: open strings.
+This is the longest opera that will ever be written: as it begins before the birth of all things and ends after all things have been destroyed, in the middle section inanimate objects interact

-1. Kali: 14 minutes: 2+/2+/2+/2+ 1/0/0/0 2 harp & violin solo: open strings.
-Begins before the birth of all things and ends after all things have been destroyed, in the middle sections inanimate objects: table, chair, sofa... interact and are led away by an actress playing open strings on a violin.
-Performed (audio only) by Carol Millard: C; Danute Mileika: MS and the composer: Bb with a taped simulation.
+and are led away by an actress playing open strings on a violin.
+Performed (audio only) by Carol Millard: C; Danute Mileika: M & the composer: Bb.
+Performed with a taped simulation.
+Dediated to the performers.
 Best performed as a ballet (see IV/IV/4).

-2. Sineater: 19 minutes, for up to 6 voices and an actor; with viola, 'cello or piano.
-The Sineater, actress, Vanessa Shukis "eats" the most minor of "sins" imaginable: Carol Millard: C; Anita Costanzo, A; Drew Polling, b & Shu'Ann Chou, pianist.
-Performed by The Acting Singers Project: To watch the video
+The Sineater, actress, Vanessa Schukis "eats" the most minor of "sins" imaginable: Carol Millard: C; Anita Costanzo, A; Drew Polling, b & Polling, b; Shuann Chai, pianist.
+Performed pianist.
+Performed by The Acting Singers Project: To watch the video please click on The Sineater to the right: |

 3. Eye of Carrot: 12 minutes; A man (b or B) becomes pregnant & is blamed